ty-foobar/plot_dep/README.md

 ## Summary

-The Bash script *dep.sh* outputs a rule for GNU Make describing the dependencies for plotting scripts where file names are surrounded by either `"` or `'`, such as in gnuplot and Python.
+The Bash script *dep.sh* outputs a rule for GNU Make describing the dependencies for plotting scripts where file names are surrounded by either `"` or `'` (such as in gnuplot and Python).
 It is similar in effect to what the `-MM` option achieves for `gcc` and `g++` compilers.

 This repository contains other files for a demonstration using gnuplot scripts.